Wayne County, Indiana

 Wayne County is a county located in east central Indiana, United States, on the border with Ohio.
 As of the 2020 United States census, the population was 66,553.
 The county seat is Richmond.
 Wayne County comprises the Richmond, Indiana Micropolitan Statistical Area.
-Richmond hosts Earlham College, a small private liberal arts college.
+Richmond is home to Earlham College, a small private liberal arts college.

 History

 The first permanent European-American settlers in the area were Quakers from North Carolina.
 They settled about 1806 near the east fork of the Whitewater River, an area including what is today the city of Richmond.
 Jeptha Turner, the first white child in the county, was born here in 1806.

 Wayne County was formed in 1811 from portions of Clark and Dearborn counties.
 It was named for Gen. "Mad" Anthony Wayne, who was an officer during the Revolutionary War.
 Wayne is mainly remembered for his service in the 1790s in the Northwest Indian War, which included many actions in Indiana and Ohio.
 Randolph County was formed from the northern portion of Wayne County, effective August 1818.

 The first county seat was Salisbury, Indiana, a town which no longer exists.
 It was later moved to Centerville, Indiana in 1818, where it remained until Richmond was designated as the seat in 1873.